Popular Undergraduate Courses • Undergraduate

 ICAEW is an international professional body for chartered accountants.
-To become an ICAEW chartered accountant, you need to pass their globally recognised ACA qualification, which has four elements:
+To become an ICAEW chartered accountant, you must pass their globally recognised ACA qualification.

-- 15 exam modules: You must study and pass 15 exam modules focused on different aspects of accountancy, finance and business.
-While the modules are split over three levels – certificate, professional and advanced – they can be taken in any order, except for the case study, which you must take last.
+You must study and pass 15 exam modules focused on different aspects of accountancy, finance and business.
+While the modules are split over three levels–certificate, professional and advanced–they can be taken in any order, except for the case study, which you must take last.

-- Professional development: This aspect helps you develop professional skills such as business communication, team working and problem-solving.
+As a part of this qualification, you will undergo training that will help you develop professional skills such as business communication, teamwork and problem-solving.
 All these skills are vital and important to be a successful business professional.

 PricewaterhouseCoopers (PwC) has partnered with ICAEW to offer students the Flying Start Degree Programme, which can be studied at Nottingham Business School, Newcastle University, and Reading University.
-This programme offers credits for 12 of the 15 ACA exam modules i.e., certificate and professional level modules, along with three work experience placements.
-After completing the programme, you only need to study three advanced level modules instead of 15, fulfil the remaining work experience requirement and complete ethical and professional development.
-You can apply for this through UCAS, but you also have to go through an ‘Assessment and Interview’, which is conducted by PwC.
+This programme offers credits for 12 of the 15 ACA exam modules, including certificate and professional level modules, along with three work experience placements.
+After completing the programme, you only need to study three advanced level modules instead of 15, fulfil the remaining work experience requirement and complete the ethical and professional development.
+You can apply for this through UCAS, but you also have to go through an ‘Assessment and Interview’, which PwC conducts.

 2) Degrees with placement:

-Many colleges like Cass Business School, Alliance Manchester Business School, Warwick Business School and Cardiff Business School, among others, have partnered with ICAEW authorised employers to offer its students a one-year paid industry work experience, along with accountancy degrees.
+Many colleges, such as Cass Business School, Alliance Manchester Business School, Warwick Business School and Cardiff Business School, among others, have partnered with ICAEW-authorised employers to offer its students a one-year paid industry work experience, along with accountancy degrees.
 Most of these accounting courses provide credit for up to eight out of 15 modules, whereas other accounting and finance courses provide credit for up to six modules.
-The complete list of colleges offering degrees with an ICAEW authorised training employer can be found here.
+The complete list of colleges offering degrees with an ICAEW-authorised training employer can be found here.